 adapt their beliefs to the findings of science.
 Thus they were very active in

-the abolition of slavery, gaining of equal rights for women, and the attainment
+the abolition of slavery.
+More recently, they are actively working towards achieving equal rights for women, and the attainment

 of equal rights, including the right to marry, for